htcondor/htcondor/docs/admin-manual/user-priorities-negotiation.rst

 In such a scenario, each *condor_negotiator* is responsible for some non-overlapping partition of the slots in the pool.
-This might be for performance -- if you have more than 100,000 slot in the pool, you may need to shard this pool into several smaller setions in order to lower the time each negotiator spends.
+This might be for performance -- if you have more than 100,000 slots in the pool, you may need to shard this pool into several smaller setions in order to lower the time each negotiator spends.
 Because accounting is done at the the negotiator level, you may want to do this to have seperate accounting and distinct fair share between